 Life isn’t simple anymore:

 Steinbeck felt regional cultures around the country were becoming too homogenized.
 That local dialects and customs weren’t as noticeable as he remembered from his childhood, he felt like they were all becoming too mixed and similar.
-He believed this was due to people moving all over the country and living in different places than they grew up.
+He believed this was due to people moving all over the country and living in different places from where they grew up…

-—You have to wonder, if this was true way back then, how much worse is it now when people regularly move all around the world?
-Does some good come from this?
+You have to wonder, if this was true way back then, how much worse is it now when people regularly move all around the world?
+On the other hand, does some good come from this?
 When we travel and move to places that push us out of our comfort zone, we are exposed to new ideas and cultures.
-Does that make us more tolerant of and more educated about other viewpoints?
-Does this help to enrich our life experience?
+I think that makes us more tolerant of and more educated about other viewpoints.
+Wouldn’t this experience then help to enrich our lives?

 People are afraid to be honest with each other…

-—It is interesting to think that, on the eve of one of the most turbulent decades in modern US history, he could feel like people wouldn’t stand up for what they believed in.
-The ’60s ended up being full of protests and people doing exactly that, marching for what they felt to be just.
+It is interesting to think that, on the eve of one of the most turbulent decades in modern US history, he could feel like people wouldn’t stand up for what they believed in.
+The ’60s ended up being full of protests and people doing exactly what Steinbeck wanted to see more of, marching for what they felt to be just.

 What would he say about the political situation in our country today?
 Plenty of people march and advocate for their rights, but others are afraid to speak up for fear of public shaming.
-I personally know people who won’t be open and honest with their closest friend or family member regarding who they plan to vote for because they’re afraid of negatively impacting that relationship.
-To me, that is a sad commentary on the state of our nation, that we can’t have differing opinions yet still respect each other.
+I personally know people who won’t be open and honest with their closest friend or family member regarding who they plan to vote for in the next election because they’re afraid of negatively impacting that relationship.
+To me, this is a sad commentary on the state of our nation, that we can’t have differing opinions yet still respect each other.

 Steinbeck mentions a reporter who was beaten and his camera smashed for covering certain demonstrations that were occurring.
-He states that the few, screaming people who were acting badly will be on tv and will end up representing that entire area or group, but no one will know about the many, good people from that same region or social category who just want to go about their daily lives.
-He describes the media in his day, “with all the polls and opinion posts, with newspapers more opinion than news so that we no longer know one from the other”.
+He states that the few, screaming people who were acting badly will be on tv and will end up representing that entire area or group.
+Unfortunately, no one will know about the many, good people from that same region or social category who just want to go about their daily lives.
+He describes the media in his day as, “…all the polls and opinion posts, with newspapers more opinion than news so that we no longer know one from the other”…

-Can people of different political views be friendly towards each other?
+Can people of different political views be friendly toward each other?